 For more than seventy years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,700 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.

 Though the domain of Jane Austen’s novels was as circumscribed as her life, her caustic wit and keen observation made her the equal of the greatest novelists in any language.
-Born the seventh child of the rector of Steventon, Hampshire,… More about Jane Austen
+Born the seventh child of the rector of Steventon, Hampshire, on… More about Jane Austen

 Published by Penguin Classics Mar 30, 1975| 224 Pages| ISBN 9780140431025